 It's a breakthrough moment for the tri-county region.
 After decades of determined effort, we stand uniquely positioned for the next 100 years.
-It's not a question of whether the Charleston region will grow, but how we grow.
+It's not a question of if the Charleston region will grow, but how we grow.

-Leonard Hutchison, III, Chairman
+Leonard Hutchison, III, Treasurer

 First National Bank